 Day 1: Hiking to Machu Picchu

-You will be picked up from your hotel at 4 a.m.
-Following, we will go to the train station and leave on the 6:10 a.m. train, from Ollantaytambo.
-The train follows the Urubamba River, until we reach Km104, where we’ll begin our trek.
+You will be picked up from your hotel at 4 a.m. and we will drive to the train station and leave on the 6:10 a.m. train from Ollantaytambo.
+The train follows the Urubamba River, until we reach Km 104, where we’ll begin our trek.
 Along the way, you will see spectacular views of the farmlands, snow-capped mountains and the mighty Urubamba River, one of the sources of the Amazon River.
-At 104 km, we will begin our trek.
-Once you have everything you need take a group photo, before visiting our first Inca site.
+At Km 104, we will begin our trek.
+Once you have everything you need, we’ll take a group photo, before visiting our first Inca site.
 After the orientation and tour of the Incan site, we will begin the hike upwards, as we head for the Classic Incan Trail.
-If the weather is clear, we’ll have tremendous views of Machu Picchu ruins, the Urubamba River and other surrounding Incan Sites.
+If the weather is clear, we’ll have tremendous views of Machu Picchu mountain, the Urubamba River and other surrounding Incan Sites.

-After hiking for 3-hours, we will reach the gorgeous Inka ruins on the Inca Trail, Wiñay huayna (Forever Young) at 8,500 ft (2600 m).
-Most people do not get the opportunity to see an elaborate water fountain, temples and some agricultural terraces, which provide a perfect opportunity to learn about the history of the Incas.
-The scenery of this place drops off a drop-off, with stunning mountains surrounding the site.
-From Wiñay huayna, we’ll walk to the Sun Gate, where we’ll see the picturesque landscape of Machu Picchu inka city.
-After taking in the once-in-a-lifetime views, we will begin our descent to Machu Picchu.
+After hiking for 3-hours, we will reach the gorgeous Inka ruins on the Inca Trail, Wiñay Huayna (Forever Young) at 8,500 ft (2600m).
+Most people do not get the opportunity to see the elaborate water fountain, temples and agricultural terraces, which provide a perfect opportunity to learn about the history of the Incas.
+The site is bordered by steep drops, allowing you to see the stunning mountains surrounding the area.
+From Wiñay Huayna, we’ll walk to the Sun Gate, from where we’ll see the picturesque landscape of Machu Picchu.
+After taking in the once-in-a-lifetime views, we will begin our descent to Machu Picchu itself.

-Day 2: Machu Picchu one of the 7 wonders of world
+Day 2: Machu Picchu one of the new 7 wonders of world

 We will wake up early in the morning in order to catch the sunrise at Machu Picchu.
-You will have a two hour guided tour by your private English speaking guide.
-After that, you will have time to explore Machu Picchu by yourself.
-Those who have tickets to huayna picchu will have time to climb the mountain, which takes approximately an hour and a half, round-trip.
+You will have a two-hour guided tour by your private English-speaking guide.
+After that, you will have time to explore Machu Picchu by your own.
+Those who have tickets to Huayna Picchu will have time to climb the mountain, which takes approximately an hour and a half, round-trip.
 When you are done exploring, you can either take a bus, or walk, down to Aguas Calientes for lunch (not included).
-Following, you will take the train back to Ollantaytambo or Poroy, and then a bus to Cusco, where you will be brought back to your hotel.
+Following this, you will take the train back to Ollantaytambo or Poroy, and then a bus to Cusco, where you will be brought back to your hotel.